Higher symplectic capacities: Introduction

-As with $\capac_k^{\op{GH}}(X)$ above, it follows from the invariance properties of symplectic cochains that $\dapac_{\bb}(X)$ is a symplectomorphism invariant, independent of all choices involved in its construction, and is monotone with respect to exact symplectic embeddings.
+We now cook up a family of symplectic capacities as follows.
+Given an element $\bb \in \ovl{S}\K[u^{-1}]$, define $\dapac_{\bb}$ by As with $\capac_k^{\op{GH}}(X)$ above, it follows from the invariance properties of symplectic cochains that $\dapac_{\bb}(X)$ is independent of all choices involved in its construction and is monotone with respect to exact symplectic embeddings.